jpapanikolaou/CLIP-seq-modelling/README.md

 samtools index <output file name.bam>
 ```

-This indexes the files and allows bam_file.fetch() to be called, which greatly speeds up the binning process
+This indexes the files and allows bam_file.fetch() to be called, which greatly speeds up the binning process.

+Pip installing any missing packages into your conda environment should resolve any remaining compatability issues.
+As this program is written in python, we don't anticipate any compatibility issues or great difficulty in setup.

 4. Set up main.py with the appropriate filtered files.